JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/classes/cleric-knowledge-domain.md

 Starting at 8th level, you add your Wisdom modifier to the damage you deal with any cleric cantrip.

+### Blessed Strikes (Level 8)
+_Source: Tasha's Cauldron of Everything p.
+30_

+*8th-level cleric [optional class features](/compendium/rules/variant-rules/optional-class-features-tce.md), which replaces the Potent Spellcasting feature*

+You are blessed with divine might in battle.
+When a creature takes damage from one of your cantrips or weapon attacks, you can also deal `dice: 1d8|avg` (`1d8`) radiant damage to that creature.
+Once you deal this damage, you can't use this feature again until the start of your next turn.

 ### Visions of the Past (Level 17)

 Starting at 17th level, you can call up visions of the past that relate to an object you hold or your immediate surroundings.
 You spend at least 1 minute in meditation and prayer, then receive dreamlike, shadowy glimpses of recent events.
-You can meditate in this way for a number of minutes equal to your Wisdom score and must maintain [concentration](rules/conditions.md#concentration) during that time, as if you were casting a spell.
+You can meditate in this way for a number of minutes equal to your Wisdom score and must maintain [concentration](/compendium/rules/conditions.md#concentration) during that time, as if you were casting a spell.

 Once you use this feature, you can't use it again until you finish a short or long rest.